Change view: Change style to alternate Change style to default

 B loop moves down onto C.

-Use your middle (B) finger to hook the original (inner) A loop, pulling it over and around the new (outer) loop and down onto B.
+pulling it over and around the new (outer) A loop and down onto B.

-Source: Tollemache 12
+Tollemache 12

 Lace daunce.

-Take 4 bows one color and set them on A and B right and on A and B left and 4 bows of another color and let them on C D right and on C D left and work as in the lace piole [T11].
+Take 4 bows one color and set them on A and B right and on A and B left and 4 bows of another color and let them on C D right and on C D left and work as in the lace piole [t11].

-Source: Harleian 14
+Harleian 14

 For to make a lace dawns.